Consumer Igniter Failures Part 2

 What is a consumer ematch?

 It’s important firstly to explain what a consumer ematch is.
 Unlike a standard ematch which is an explosive igniter shipped with a short protective plastic tube, a consumer ematch instead has a longer plastic surround with a gap at the end to thread visco in and out of, thus securing it in place.
 The idea is the flame from the igniter head sets the visco fuse alight.

 In my previous test (see the link in the intro, above) I used both types of consumer-orientated igniters: Talons which clip on to the fuse and use a heated wire to ignite it, and the consumer ematches described above.
 At that point it was assumed that consumer ematches were identical to standard ematches except for the shroud design shown in the photos above, so normal ematches were not tested as well.

-My expectation was 100% success with consumer ematches as they contain an explosive head, whereas Talons should prove unreliable due in part from their delicate wire and in part based on reports from my Forum members; these are like Marmite with some of you having great success but many reporting failures.
+My expectation was 100% success with consumer ematches as they contain an explosive head, whereas Talons should prove unreliable due in part from their delicate wire and in part based on reports from my readers; these are like Marmite with some of you having great success but many reporting failures.

 But what actually happened was the reverse!
 All of the Talons fired OK but there were multiple failures with the consumer ematches.
 The failure rate increased dramatically when I used the thinner fuse taken from actual consumer fireworks.
 It was almost as if the thinner fuse left too much space at the end of the shroud for the flame to dissipate.